-- Students are required to purchase a white lab coat which is to be worn in the nursing laboratory for all laboratory experiences. - Students are expected to bring and wear the "lab coat/jacket" to the very first laboratory session and all laboratory experiences.
+- Students are required to purchase a white lab coat which is to be worn in all nursing laboratory experiences. - Students are expected to bring and wear the "lab coat/jacket" to the very first laboratory session and all laboratory experiences.
 The coat/jacket can be purchased at any uniform shop.
-It is expected that this lab coat will be kept clean and pressed. - Uniforms for the clinical experiences must be ordered from Dr. Uniform.
-At the start of the student's enrollment in the program, uniform representatives come to campus so uniforms can be ordered directly from Dr. Uniform. - Any student being re-admitted to nursing must have the most current version of the uniform.
+It is expected that this lab coat will be kept clean and pressed. - Uniforms for the clinical experiences must be ordered from Flynn O'Hara.
+At the start of the student's enrollment in the program, uniform representatives come to campus so uniforms can be ordered directly from Flynn O'Hara.
+You may also order online direct from their websitewww.flynnohara.com

+- Any student being re-admitted to nursing must have the most current version of the uniform.
 Please contact the School Office in Bailey Hall at 315-684-6016 to obtain information regarding ordering. - In addition you will need to purchase a stethoscope, bandage scissors and have a watch with a second hand.